From Biker Street we encourage the use of bicycles as a healthy, ecological and fast conveyance.

 - Do not use headphones or cell phone while riding the bike.

 - Stay tuned for the unexpected and try to predict the movements of the other actors in the traffic.

 - Try to alert with the bell (or loud voice) to a situation of impact risk.

 - Grasp the handlebar with both hands and, if possible, leave your right hand fingers on the brake.

 - Do not carry things hanging on the handlebar or the pack holder that can get caught in the wheels and cause a fall.

 Tips for a better harmony

-- You always gave way to the pedestrian.
+- You should always gave way to pedestrians.

 - Only children under 12 can travel on the sidewalk, unless there is a sign that allows it.

 - Always drive in the direction of traffic, never drive in the opposite direction.

 - Look both ways before crossing a street.

-- Anticipate your movements using your arms: extended your left arm when you go to turn to the left, extended your right arm when you turn to the right and extended your arm upwards when you are going to brake.
+- Anticipate your movements using your arms: extend your left arm when you’ll be turning to the left, extend your right arm when you’ll be turning to the right and extend your arm upwards when you are going to brake.

 - In the streets that have bike lanes or bike paths, you must cycle through these, leaving the road for cars, motorcycles and public transport.

 - Before leaving, plan your route.

 - Avoid traveling through busy avenues as the risk of accidents increases.

 - Do not take someone sitting on the handlebar, the bikes are not prepared for this and carries a great risk for both.

 - Check daily that your bike’s brakes and bearings are in good condition.

 - Do not climb or lower cords or slopes on the bike, as this severely damages it.

 - When you raise the seat of your bike, it will confirm that there are about 10 cm of spout inside, to avoid fractures in the bike frame and a possible accident.